BitClout: As BitClout (March - September 2021)

+On 18 May 2021, diamondhands announced that 100% of the BitClout code went public.

 On 12 June 2021, the supply of BitClout was capped at around 11 million coins.
-From this point, coin value is determined by supply and demand.

 On 18 July 2021, BitClout added the ability for users to mint and purchase NFTs within the platform.

-As part of DeSo (September 2021 - present)
+As part of DeSo (September 2021 - July 2024)

 On 21 September 2021, it was revealed that BitClout was a prototype built on DeSo, short for "Decentralized Social".
 As a part of this revelation, diamondhands confirmed his identity as Nader al-Naji.
-The Bitclout project raised $200M in funding, which went to setting up the DeSo Foundation.
+(As early as April 2021, it had been believed that diamondhands indeed was that person.)The Bitclout project raised $200M in funding, which went to setting up the DeSo Foundation.

-Overview
+End and aftermath (July 2024 - present)

+In July 2024, al-Naji was arrested by the U.S. Securities and Exchange Commission and charged with fraud involving BitClout.
+In response, the official "deso" account posted that al-Naji was "safe and at home" and "that this experience has only reinforced [his] commitment to DeSo".

+Design

 BitClout is a social media platform.
 Its users can post short-form writings and photos (similarly to Twitter).
 They can award money to posts they particularly like by clicking a diamond icon (similarly to Twitch Bits).

 The prices of each account's "creator coin" goes up and down with the popularity of the celebrity behind it.
 For example, if someone says something negative, the value of their corresponding account may go down.
 This price is computed automatically according to the formula $price\_in\_bitclout=.003*creator\_coins\_in\_circulation^2$.

 At launch time, BitClout scraped 15,000 profiles of celebrities from Twitter to create "reserved" accounts in their names.
 To claim a reserved account, the account holder would need to tweet about it (which also serves as a marketing strategy).
-The platform's founder diamondhands states that this was done "to prevent handle squatting and user impersonation".
 At least 80 such reserved profiles have been claimed.

-BitClout uses proof of work, but is planning to switch to proof of stake.

-Controversies

-BitClout's development team made concerted efforts to remain pseudonymous.
-The leader goes by the name "diamondhands" on the platform.
-However, as early as April 2021, it had been widely believed that diamondhands is the former Google software engineer Nader al-Naji.
-In September 2021, Nader al-Naji interviewed with Fast Company under his real name, confirming that he is indeed diamondhands.

-During its initial launch, BitClout could not be independently mined and the source code was not published, leading to claims of decentralization being disputed.
-BitClout coins could only be bought with Bitcoin, but could not be sold on the platform; users could only sell on sites like Discord servers or Twitter threads.
-However, on 18 May 2021, diamondhands announced that 100% of the BitClout code went public, and the code for BitClout.com became available on GitHub.